hackclub/blot/README.md

 <img width="300" src="https://github.com/hackclub/blot/assets/27078897/0ffc0ca8-516b-4f9a-b34e-4f09218e41cd"/>

-# It's all Open Source
+# It's All Open Source

 Every part of Blot is freely available for you to investigate and discover.
 That includes the editor, the hardware design, the electronics, and even the finances around the project.